nlnu499/canadian_employment/README.md

 Project Overview
 The Canadian Employment Dashboard is a Django-based web application developed for the CPRO 2201 course at Red Deer Polytechnic.
-It is designed to analyze Canadian employment data and display it using interactive charts.
+It analyzes Canadian employment data and presents it using interactive charts.

 Objectives
 Work with real-world datasets